Colorado Technical University-Colorado Springs vs Baker College

 The Financial Comparison

-Colorado Technical University-Colorado Springs and Baker College are closely matched on financial return.
-Colorado Technical University-Colorado Springs scores 9/100 while Baker College scores 9/100 - a gap small enough that individual circumstances (major choice, financial aid package, in-state vs out-of-state status) will likely matter more than the overall score difference.
+Good news if you're stuck between them: Colorado Technical University-Colorado Springs and Baker College come out about even on financial return.
+Colorado Technical University-Colorado Springs scores 9/100 and Baker College scores 9/100 - close enough that your own situation (your major, the aid package each one offers you, in-state vs out-of-state) will matter more than the score gap.

-Ten years after enrollment, Colorado Technical University-Colorado Springs graduates earn a median of $37,180 compared to $35,833 at Baker College.
-The payback period is 94.9 years at Colorado Technical University-Colorado Springs versus 231.2 years at Baker College.
+Then look at what that buys.
+Ten years after enrollment, Colorado Technical University-Colorado Springs graduates earn a median $37,180 against $35,833 at Baker College.
+The cost earns itself back in 94.9 years at Colorado Technical University-Colorado Springs and 231.2 years at Baker College.

-Graduates leave Baker College with a median $25,000 in debt versus $29,832 at Colorado Technical University-Colorado Springs.
-The debt-to-earnings ratios are 0.88 and 0.91 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave Baker College owing a median $25,000 versus $29,832 at Colorado Technical University-Colorado Springs.
+Their debt-to-earnings ratios are 0.88 and 0.91 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers